-If you have made a successful application to the Bar Standards Board for Call to the Bar of England and Wales (see https://www.barstandardsboard.org.uk/training-qualification/becoming-a-barrister/transferring-lawyers.html), you may apply to join an Inn of Court as a student member, i.e. a member who has yet to be Called to the Bar of England and Wales.
+If you have made a successful application to the Bar Standards Board (BSB) for Call to the Bar of England and Wales (see www.barstandardsboard.org.uk), you may apply to join an Inn of Court as a 'student member', i.e. a member who has yet to be Called to the Bar of England and Wales.

-The Middle Temple admission application form (which includes instructions) can be found below.
+The link to the Middle Temple admission application form (including instructions) for Specially Qualified Applicants can be found below.

 Call to the Bar and Pupillage/ Practice

 If the Bar Standards Board require you to take any part of the Bar Transfer Test, you must have received your results before you can be Called to the Bar.
 Please note that you cannot commence any part of pupillage until you have passed all required sections of the test.